 A canteen is available 24/7 at the college offering hot and cold foods and a variety of snacks and drinks.
-Also available within easy walking distance on the hospital campus are two cafeterias (one at Carolinas Medical Center, one at Carolinas Rehabilitation Hospital), a Panera restaurant (at Carolinas Medical Center), a Chick-fil-A[®] restaurant (Medical Center Plaza) and a Starbucks[®] (Morehead Medical Plaza).
+While the campus is located at 1200 Blythe Blvd, additional food sources are available within easy walking distance of the college.
+On the hospital campus are two cafeterias (one at Carolinas Medical Center, one at Carolinas Rehabilitation Hospital), a Panera restaurant (at Carolinas Medical Center), a Chick-fil-A[®] restaurant (Medical Center Plaza) and a Starbucks[®] (Morehead Medical Plaza).
 Microwaves and refrigerators are also available at the college for student use.